Team4276/2023-Robot-Code/DS_AutoAprilTags/README.txt

 --How to import into unity and build
 1. instal the build tools https://aka.ms/vs/17/release/vs_BuildTools.exe
-2. inside this project file go to Assets>Scences then decompress the field zip file inside and move the .obj file to assets
+2. inside this project file go to Assets>Scences then decompress the field zip file inside and move the .obj file and .meta file to assets
 4. instal the build tools https://aka.ms/vs/17/release/vs_BuildTools.exe
 5. Download unity hub and open it
 6. In the top right cornor there is a button that says "open" click it and select this project foldor once its uncompressed